fourjs-reuben/email/README.md

 # email

+Superceeded by this repository

-Code sample for various ways you can send emails
+~~Code sample for various ways you can send emails~~